securesystemslab/PKRU-Safe/README.md

 Now, any access from C code outside of the approved access patterns from profiling will fail and generate a segfault.

-## Tests
+## PKRU Tests

 ### PKRU-Safe Example

-[PKRU-Safe example](tests/pkru-safe-example) is a minimum working example to highlight how to set up a Rust project to use PKRU-Safe as well as demonstrate how PKRU-Safe works on a simple example.
+[PKRU-Safe example](https://github.com/securesystemslab/pkru-safe-example) is a minimum working example to highlight how to set up a Rust project to use PKRU-Safe as well as demonstrate how PKRU-Safe works on a simple example.
 This programs consists of a single allocation which is shared and then written in a simple C library.
 For a simple walk through of how to build and run this project, see the [Building A Project](#building-a-project) section.

 ### Micro-benchmarks

-[Micro-benchmarks](tests/micro-benchmarks) is a micro-benchmark for testing and logging the overhead of the `mpk-call-gates` and transitions between safe and unsafe.
+[Micro-benchmarks](https://github.com/securesystemslab/pkru-safe-bench) is a micro-benchmark for testing and logging the overhead of the `mpk-call-gates` and transitions between safe and unsafe.
 To build these benchmarks, grab and build the repository:

 ```sh
 # Get pkru-safe-benchmarks